 As a result, a customer’s Net Present Value is maximized at a much smaller system offset level than the original net metering tariff: around 85% for a D1 customer and around 65% for a Time-of-Day customer.
 The charts of Net Present Value below also paint a bleak picture about the value of systems—the value falls nearly 50% and in some cases is now worse than investing the money at 3% somewhere else.

-As a note, our model assumed that the customer doesn’t use electric for heating or hot water based on EIA data, but when we ran the analysis with those appliances included in the energy profile, we found that the customer had a lot less self-consumption of solar energy, resulting in higher distribution charges and an overall worse financial outcome.
+As a note, our model assumed that the customer doesn’t use electricity for heating or hot water based on EIA data, but when we ran the analysis with those appliances included in the energy profile, we found that the customer had a lot less self-consumption of solar energy, resulting in higher distribution charges and an overall worse financial outcome.
 Customers who have a consumption profile that doesn’t align well with solar production will need special consideration when looking at their bill savings.

 |Model Assumptions: 3% discount rate for NPV; $3/W pricing.
-Load profiles were generated with the Aurora consumption profile estimator, and production profiles were for a generic unshaded pv system facing south and tilted at 20 degrees.|
+Load profiles were generated with the Aurora consumption profile estimator, and production profiles were for a generic unshaded PV system facing south and tilted at 20 degrees.|

 Revisions to net metering policies can have significant effects on solar customers and DTE’s changes in Michigan are no exception.
 The impact of this new DTE structure on solar customers is quite severe, because the non-bypassable distribution portion of the rate makes up a large proportion of the overall electric tariff.
 Solar installers in DTE service territory will need to be careful to not overpromise customers on savings, because unwary residents would find it a shock that a 90% energy offset system will actually only save them 60% of their bill.

-Installers and other groups will also want to be wary of upcoming rulemaking and new policies that are working their way through state legislatures and public utilities commissions.
+Installers and other groups will also want to be wary of upcoming rule-making and new policies that are working their way through state legislatures and public utilities commissions.
 Unlike California’s NEM 2.0 policy or Nevada’s NMR-405 policy (barring the temporary rescinding of NEM programs), the DTE rate case is not a smooth transition away from standard net metering policy.

 Here at the Aurora Blog keeping tabs on major solar policy and utility changes is one of the ways we try to help you excel at your solar career.
 Are there other major utility changes that you’re curious about?
 Let us know in the comments below!